Jessica Meir: Expedition 61/62

+Expedition 74/75

+In December 2025, NASA announced that Meir had been assigned to the SpaceX Crew-12 as commander to serve on Expedition 74/75.
+Meir alongside Jack Hathaway, Sophie Adenot, and Andrey Fedyaev launched from Space Launch Complex 40 at Cape Canaveral on February 13, 2026, and arrived to the International Space Station by February 14.

 Personal life

-Meir played flute, piccolo, and saxophone in her youth, and enjoys reading classical literature.
-She enjoys recreational cycling, hiking, running, skiing, soccer and scuba diving, and holds a private pilot's license.
+Meir played woodwind instruments in her youth, and enjoys reading classical literature, recreational cycling, hiking, running, skiing, soccer and scuba diving, and holds a private pilot's license.

 Apart from English and Russian (required for astronaut training), she also speaks Swedish.
-Although Meir's nationality is American, due to also holding Swedish citizenship by virtue of her mother's country of birth, she is technically the first Swedish female citizenship-holder in space and the second Swedish citizen in space overall after ESA astronaut Christer Fuglesang.
+Due to holding Swedish citizenship by virtue of her mother's country of birth, she is the first Swedish woman in space and the second Swedish person in space after ESA astronaut Christer Fuglesang.

 Astronauts are allowed to bring a number of personal items to the International Space Station, and two among Meir's choices were an Israeli flag and a pair of novelty socks with Stars of David and menorahs.
 Most of Meir's relatives from her father's side reside in Israel.
 Meir has visited Israel twice: the first time as a teenager with her parents and her brother, and the second time in 2016 for work as an astronaut where she gave a talk in Haifa, Israel, at the International Space University summer session.
 Among other things, she also took pictures of Israel from space.

 On International Women's Day in 2023, Meir announced the recent birth of her first child, a girl, on her Instagram account.
 Her partner and co-parent is Duke Brady, an artist and biologist who grew up in Hawaii.
 He has appeared on two seasons of the Naked and Afraid series.